 This walk from the village of Llanrhidian to Cheriton in northern Gower, can be walked as a couple of circular walks, or you can walk out on the coastal section and include the inland diversion on the return.
 The coast on this part of the Gower is mainly salt marshes, but not without interest.
 You can visit Weobley Castle, a 14th century fortified manor built by the wealthy de la Bere family who were stewards to the lords of Gower.

-The north wesstern corner of the Gower again has its own personality.
+The north western corner of the Gower again has its own personality.
 There’s plenty of interest with sand dunes extending a number of kilometres north to Whiteford Point, glorious sandy beaches to explore as far as Burry Holms and Llangenith Burrows as well as a number of interesting tors (Cwm Ivy Tor and Hills Tor) .
-This short walk from Llanmadoc offers a starting point in order to explore this fascinating section of Welsh coastline.
+This short walk from Llanmadoc offers a starting point in order to explore this fascinating section of Welsh coastline and can easily be extended along to visit Whiteford Lighthouse.

 Rhosili Bay is the longest beach on the Gower, stretching from Spaniard Rocks and Burry Holms in the north, ending just short of Worms Head to the south.
 This walk take in both the headland towards Worms Head, most of the beach and the summit of Rhosili Down.
 It may only be 193m in height, but gains a feeling of height owing to its proximity to the sea.